ArafatMamia/Maze/index.md

 <h1>Maze</h1>
   <br/>
 <h2>Introduction</h2>
-The main goal for this project is  to make a fully functioning game using a third party SDL library in 3D using raycasting that would challenge the player to think outside of the box and move in a different direction.
-Another goal included adding enemies(e.g. obstacle ) to make the game interesting and using weapons .
-Finally, the constraint for time was an issue because the project took a lot of time..
+<p>The main goal for this project is  to make a fully functioning game using a third party SDL library in 3D using raycasting that would challenge the player to think outside of the box and move in a different direction.</p>
+<p>Another goal included adding enemies(e.g. obstacle ) to make the game interesting and using weapons .
+Finally, the constraint for time was an issue because the project took a lot of time..</p>

   <h2>Directory layout</h2>